Opel Corsa: Vauxhall Nova

 The Corsa A was rebadged as the Vauxhall Nova between April 1983 and March 1993 for the United Kingdom only, as it had been decided to phase out the Vauxhall brand entirely in favor of Opel in the Republic of Ireland.

 ("Nova" is a trademark which GM had already used in North America).
 It effectively replaced the aging Chevette, which finished production in January 1984.
-Nearly 500,000 Novas were sold in Britain over the next ten years, but by February 2016, only 1,757 were still on the road.
+Nearly 500,000 Novas were sold in Britain over the next ten years, but by February 2014, only 1,757 were still on the road.
 In its best year, 1989, it was Britain's seventh best selling car with more than 70,000 sales.
 All Nova models were manufactured in Spain, with the first customers in the United Kingdom taking delivery of their cars in April 1983.
 It gave Vauxhall a much needed modern competitor in the supermini market in the United Kingdom, as the Chevette was older than the majority of its main competitors which consisted of the Ford Fiesta and the Austin Metro.
 With the late 1990 facelift a small van version arrived, called the Vauxhall Nova Van.
+In the 2000s, it was publicised that Novas could be stolen easily by removing the hazard lights switch and putting it back into the dashboard upside-down and this would start the ignition.

 Sales in the United Kingdom were strong right up to the end, but by the time the last Nova was built in the beginning of 1993, it was looking very dated in comparison to more modern rivals like the Peugeot 106 and the Renault Clio.
 Vauxhall dropped the Nova name in 1993 when their version of the Opel Corsa B made its debut, and later models were sold as the Vauxhall Corsa instead.
 This was the second Vauxhall to adopt the same model name as the Opel version, the first being the Senator.

 A television advert in 1987 featured the Ritchie Valens hit "La Bamba" playing in the background, and used CGI to allow a Nova to drive over vehicles in a busy city.
 Another advert from 1990 featured a Nova as a pet, CGI allowing it to jump through a traffic jam and briefly play a hotrod whilst stopped at traffic lights.
 The end featured a homage to Wacky Races, with the Nova laughing like Muttley.
 This advert featured Angus Deayton.